Georgia Wildlife Resources Division

 CWD is a fatal neurological disease found in deer and elk.
 It is caused by infectious proteins, called prions.
 The prions change healthly proteins into abnormal proteins, which in turn affects additional healthy proteins.
 Infected deer become emaciated, display abnormal behavior, lose control of bodily functions, and die.

-CWD has been confirmed in deer and/or elk in 18 U.S. states and two Canadian provinces, including Colorado, Illinois, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, South Dakota, Utah, Virginia, West Virginia, Wisconsin, Wyoming and the Canadian provinces of Saskatchewan and Alberta.
+CWD has been confirmed in deer and/or elk in 18 U.S. states and two Canadian provinces, including Colorado, Illinois, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming and the Canadian provinces of Saskatchewan and Alberta.

 Animal to animal contact.
 Exact routes are believed to be one or more of the following: through saliva, mucus, or contact with feces from an infected animal.
 The greatest risk of introduction is movement of live animals that may have the disease before any symptoms are shown.
 This is due to the long incubation period of the disease, which may exceed 5 years.